-This report follows the global study published earlier this year on the impact of spectrum prices.
+This report on European spectrum pricing follows the global study published earlier this year.
 The global study analyses of worldwide trends alongside the consumer impact of spectrum pricing.

 The European report looks at the 28 EU member states plus Switzerland and Norway in more detail.
 As with the global study, the observation is that average spectrum prices have trended upwards in Europe.
 Again, it also appears to show a link between high spectrum prices and more expensive, lower quality mobile broadband services.
 These trends link directly to lost welfare benefits.

 With a few notable exceptions, European countries have a solid track record of making spectrum available in a timely manner and signposting future releases.
 European-level initiatives to promote common availability of spectrum across the continent have likely helped in this regard.